SharveshGuru/DN4.0-Java-FSE-Deepskilling-Handson-6384433/README.md

    cd DN4.0-Java-FSE-Deepskilling-Handson
    ```

-2. **Navigate to specific week folders** to access source code files
+2. **Navigate to specific week folders** to access source code files.

-3. **Reference exercise documents** in the root directory for detailed requirements and instructions
+3. **Reference exercise documents** in the root directory for solutions.

-4. **Run individual exercises** by compiling and executing Java files or running Maven/Gradle projects
+4. **Run individual exercises** by compiling and executing Java files or running Maven/Gradle projects.

 ## Contributing